 There may be a sensation of tension, especially at first, because the apparatus is literally applying tension to the teeth to correct the alignment.
 The patient should soon adapt to that feeling.
 There may also be a spot or two that digs into the gum line or under the tongue.
 The dentist may need to make some adjustments or apply some dental wax to soften the edges.

-A person wearing Invisalign trays can remove them to chew gum, to eat crunchy food like nuts or candy or to brush and floss as normal.
-Many other foods and activities can be handled with them in.
+A person wearing Invisalign trays can remove them to chew gum, to eat crunchy food like nuts or candy, or to brush and floss as normal.
+Many other foods and activities can be handled with them.
 Even kissing should be comfortable when wearing the trays.

 For those who are willing to wear the trays the recommended 22 hours a day, every day, and who continue to speak as much as possible, any tray-related impediment or lisping problems should improve significantly or even go away within a few weeks.
 If this does not help, it is possible that a less-than-perfect fit is at fault, which can be corrected by the dentist.